jim1999/JimFares.github.io/README.md

 Feel free to reach out if you have any questions or feedback! :bulb:

-## Contact
+## Contact :email:

 If you're interested in learning more about my projects or would like to connect, you can reach me via email at [faresjimmy1@gmail.com](mailto:faresjimmy1@gmail.com) or find me on LinkedIn: [Jimmy Fares](https://www.linkedin.com/in/jimmy-fares-143892153).

-Thank you for exploring my data analytics projects portfolio! :rocket:
+Thank you for exploring my data analytics projects portfolio! :sparkles: